w3c-ccg/announcements/README.md

 ### When

-The Hackathon will occur the week of 16th-20th January on M/W/Th/F at 9am PST/12pm EST
+The Hackathon will occur the week of 16th-20th January on M/W/Th/F at 9am PDT/12pm EDT; 10am PDT/1pm EDT

-> Note no meeting on Tuesday due to the CCG meeting
+> Note start time of 10am PDT/1pm EDT on Tuesday due to the CCG meeting

 ### Where